y330/FragmentQR/index.md

 #### **What will FragmentQR do for me?**

-FragmentQR can enable you to select any text, and have it automatically be copied as a **text fragment**.
+FragmentQR can enable you to select any text, and have it automatically be copied as a **text fragment**, by simply clicking Ctrl Shift L

-This plain feature is available in [Link to Text Fragment](https://chrome.google.com/webstore/detail/link-to-text-fragment/pbcodcjpfjdpcineamnnmbkkmkdpajjg), an extension by Google, but is nowhere near as beneficial as FragmenQR.
-After copying the text fragment, a QR code can be generated from your clipboard for easily sharing specific parts of a webpage.
+After copying the text fragment, you can click Ctrl Q to open the extension popup and have a QR code automatically generated from your clipboard.

 #### **What browsers/platforms are compatible with FragmentQR?**